 Sure, deals abound at warehouse stores.
 However, if you’re not approaching your shopping trips smartly, you could be throwing money away, regardless of which warehouse store you go to.

-Following are 10 ways you might be overspending at these membership clubs — likely without even realizing it.
+The following are 10 ways you might be overspending at these membership clubs — likely without even realizing it.

 1. Not earning cash back

-Hopefully you already know there are multiple ways to earn cash back when shopping online — including on wholesale clubs’ websites.
+Hopefully, you already know there are multiple ways to earn cash back when shopping online — including on wholesale clubs’ websites.
 But you’re leaving money on the table if you aren’t also earning cash back every time you shop at a Costco, Sam’s Club or BJ’s store.

 A free app called Ibotta routinely offers cash rebates on purchases from these three chains’ brick-and-mortar stores — among many other retailers’ stores.